 Under the definition of coral EFH, wherever coral exists is considered coral EFH.
-Where corals exist in sufficient numbers or diversity would qualify an area as a HAPC as long as it meets one of the HAPC requirements: ecologically important, habitat that is sensitive to human induced degradation, located in an environmentally stressed area, or considered rare.
+Where corals exist in sufficient numbers or diversity would be considered for establishment as a HAPC as long as it meets one of the HAPC requirements: ecologically important, habitat that is sensitive to human induced degradation, located in an environmentally stressed area, or considered rare.
 All corals are sensitive to human-induced habitat degradation by fishing and non-fishing activities.
-Deepwater coral ages can range from decades to thousands of years old; thus, these species are unlikely to fully recover from destruction or degradation.
+Deep-water coral ages can range from decades to thousands of years old; thus, these species are unlikely to fully recover from destruction or degradation.
 New information on coral habitats will be used to consider designating new HAPCs.